A successful Getting Ahead initiative requires qualified facilitators who are both trained and supported.

 The importance of the facilitator’s role can hardly be overstated.
-Investigations and Getting Ahead (the precursor to Investigations) graduates rave about their facilitators at graduation celebrations and in interviews.
+Getting Ahead graduates rave about their facilitators at graduation ceremonies and in interviews.
 They appreciate the facilitators for “never telling us what to do,” for challenging the group, for being persistent in questioning, and “for keeping us on track.”

-Here are some tips that can help ensure strong facilitation for your Investigations initiative.
+Below are some tips that can help ensure strong facilitation for your Getting Ahead initiative.

-For example, facilitators should be familiar with College Achievement Alliance concepts as taught in the one-day workshop, Understanding and Engaging Under-Resourced College Students, and understand the approach to Investigations presented in the Facilitator Notes for Investigations into Economic Class in America.
+Facilitators should be familiar with Bridges Out of Poverty concepts as taught in the one-day workshop, and understand the approach to Getting ahead presented in the Facilitator Notes for Getting Ahead in a Just-Gettin’-By World.

 They should be able to make connections with others, especially people from poverty; translate from formal language register to casual register; facilitate another person’s self-discovery; and be empathetic without being “taken in.”